MuhammedBeraKoc/learn-typescript/README.md

 # learn-typescript
-A comprehensive guide embedded in the TypeScript as comments
+A comprehensive guide for complete Typescript written in Typescript files.